WELLBEING DURING EXAMS

 It has been scientifically proven that dehydration affects your ability to concentrate.
 Take on board plenty of fluids but remember that sugary and caffeinated drinks might cause you to "crash" during the day or interrupt your sleep.

 Try and take some form of exercise every day.
-A brisk walk to campus will help to use up the adrenaline caused by the worry and stress of exams.
+A brisk walk will help to use up the adrenaline caused by the worry and stress of exams.

 TAKE REGULAR BREAKS